 - LinkedIn says that employee referrals are the best source of quality hires.

-- Businesses can increase their talent pool by ten times. by hiring through the sites accessing employee details
+- Businesses can increase their talent pool by ten times. by hiring through the sites and accessing employee details

 - According to Infinity Social Media, however, only 29% of recruiters used social sites to get referrals